burlapjack/grumah/README.md

 ```
 Component *c is a pointer to a struct that holds all the different kinds of
 components that will be needed.
-We will be using this pointer a lot.
+You will be using this pointer a lot.

-Now,  let's add a player entity:
+Now, add a player entity:

 ```c
 /*------Add player entity at x=10, y=12 --*/